Skip to content

 Noura,25

-You can scan the file and print the first two rows to the console:
+You can scan the file and count the number of rows:

 RETURN COUNT(*);